Alanaktion/phproject/plugins.md

 Phproject includes several officially supported plugins that are maintained along with the core code.

+[Bitbucket](https://github.com/phproject-plugins/bitbucket) - Integrate Bitbucket commits into your Phproject issues

+[Porter](https://github.com/phproject-plugins/porter) - Maintains your Phproject instance

 [Wiki](https://github.com/phproject-plugins/wiki) - A minimal but powerful Wiki for your projects

-[Bitbucket](https://github.com/phproject-plugins/bitbucket) - Integrate Bitbucket commits into your Phproject issues

 [All Official Plugins &rsaquo;](https://github.com/phproject-plugins)